 - Analysis: Students ask “what” and “how” questions to discover how the issue came to be, how the media is constructed, and what meaning they make of it.

 - Reflection: Students look deeper into the ethics, values, justice, and other principles that are guides for individual and collective decision-making related to the media messages.

 - Action: Students discuss and decide what, if any, individual or collective actions they will take as a result of their analysis of the media messages.

 Sign up to receive a FREE sample lesson to see what Puberty: The Wonder Years is all about.

-- Media Literacy Project
+- Media Literacy Now, resources for educators

 - National Association for Media Literacy Education